feddelegrand7/mini007/README.md

 # Normal usage
 agent$invoke("Give me a one-sentence fun fact about Algeria.")
-#> Algeria is home to the Sahara Desert's largest portion, making it the largest
+#> Algeria is home to the Sahara Desert's largest portion and hosts the ancient
-#> country in Africa by land area!
+#> Roman ruins of Timgad, known as the "Pompeii of Africa."
 ```

 The current policy is echoed when setting the budget.
 You can update the